 I wasn’t alone.

 Anyone who was anyone pulled out their best cards and alphabetically placed them in to 9-slots-per-page plastic card holders in a gigantic 3-ring binder.
-The larger the binder, the more studly you were.
+The larger the binder, the more awesome you were.

 At that age, buying baseball and basketball cards was not only good for your social status – it was good for your future!
-It was THE investment for anyone too young to buy a real investment.
+It was THE investment for anyone too young to buy real investments.

 “Investors” in the junk wax era make Beanie Babies “investors” look like Warren Buffett, in comparison.

 I could hold on to the collection, with the pitiful hope that I might somehow outlast the tens of millions of others still holding on to theirs so that one day someone might actually have an interest in purchasing the cards.

 Or… I cast the hundreds of allowances of decades past aside, further declutter my home, and acknowledge (at least to myself, if nobody else) what happens when you follow the herd.